threefoldtech/tfgrid-sdk-ts/README.md

 ## Role in the stack

 The SDK serves as the primary application-layer interface for JavaScript and TypeScript projects targeting the ThreeFold Grid.
-It wraps TFChain for on-chain operations, the grid proxy for node and contract queries, GraphQL for indexed data, and RMB for direct node communication.
+It wraps Ledger Chain for on-chain operations, the grid proxy for node and contract queries, GraphQL for indexed data, and RMB for direct node communication.
 The packages in this repository power web-based dashboards, automation scripts, and backend Node.js services that need to provision or manage grid resources.

 ## Relation to ThreeFold